jts/nanopolish/README.md

 ## Credits and Thanks

 The fast table-driven logsum implementation was provided by Sean Eddy as public domain code.
 This code was originally part of [hmmer3](http://hmmer.janelia.org/).
 Nanopolish also includes code from Oxford Nanopore's [scrappie](https://github.com/nanoporetech/scrappie) basecaller.
 This code is licensed under the MPL.
+GPU support was originally developed by Mike Vella.
+Hasindu Gamaarachchi revised Mike's implementation and integrated it into the main nanopolish branch.